brodyking/ptrack/docs/references/database.md

 | [`/data/db_users/`](/data/db_users/) | Holds all user data. |

 ## Accessing the File System

+These functions are here to save time writing out the long php defaults.
+Feel free to use both.

 | Function | Parameter | Description |
 | -------- | ---- | ----------- |